MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 Yes.
 The alert is shown in [https://securitycenter.microsoft.com](https://securitycenter.microsoft.com) under **Alerts**.

-In addition, your security operations team can use hunting queries, such as the following example:
+Your security operations team can also use hunting queries, such as the following example:

 `DeviceAlertEvents | where Title == "Tamper Protection bypass"`